How to optimize your company’s digital marketing efforts

 1. Break down the problem into smaller challenges to address today’s complexities

 Digitization has given companies endless possibilities to engage with customers.
 This has created complexities in the external environment as well as internally.
 To manage such complexities, companies need to unlock organizational simplicity.
 In the digital-marketing context, this implies breaking down the critical business problem faced into smaller, focused challenges that are easier to handle.
 Companies need to begin with a deep understanding of what is most valuable for their customers.
 Based on that, they can identify which technology can be of best use to help retain existing customers and acquire new ones.
 Then, they need to define key performance indicators (KPIs) that measure their digital-marketing efforts.
 Similarly, the complexities associated with A/B testing and content creation need to be addressed in isolation.
 From an organizational standpoint, this means relying on a simple structure that groups digital-marketing activities into five distinct focused areas: Tracking, Data, A/B Testing, Attribution and Steering (see the table below for further details on each focused area).
 There is no machine that can do all this.
-Human insight is crucial to build digital-marketing structure in which the right marketing-technology is in place, teams have clear rights, incentives are aligned, and the interfaces are open, simple, and dynamic.
+Human insight is crucial to build a digital-marketing structure in which the right marketing-technology is in place, teams have clear rights, incentives are aligned, and the interfaces are open, simple, and dynamic.
 Only by unlocking organizational simplicity, companies can have the agility that is necessary to operate in today’s complex and fast-evolving digital environment.

 The Five Focused Areas